fzehracetin/whac-a-mole-game-with-webgl/README.md

 # Whac a Mole Game with WebGL
-This is our project for Intorduction to Computer Graphics Course.
+This is our project for Introduction to Computer Graphics Course.
 This is a basic whac-a-mole game.

 ### Game Rules
 1. When you click a mole, mole will die, your score will increase.